 Waste Reduction and Recycling

-The City is a member of the Monterey Regional Waste Management District (MRWMD) that manages solid waste from the Monterey Peninsula region by operating the Monterey Peninsula landfill located in Marina.
+More regional recycling services are available through the Monterey Regional Waste Management District (MRWMD) that operates the Monterey Peninsula landfill in Marina.
+Programs include:

 - Household Hazardous Waste Collection Program